feinstaub/webextension_local_filesystem_links/README.md

 # About this plugin
 It's similar to this [plugin](https://github.com/feinstaub/firefox_addon_local_filesystem_links).
 I've created it because the mentioned repo is difficult to read and I'd like to learn how to write firefox addons.

-The addon is working (locally tested in windows).
-Linux not tested yet.
-Also SMB protocol not tested yet.
+The addon is working (locally tested with Windows 8.1 (64 bit) and Ubuntu 14.04 LTS (32 bit)).
+SMB protocol not working yet.

 # Features